FabioChiarini/oop_game-v2/readme.md

 ## Details of change in the design of the page

 1) Changed the background color of the win/lose overlay to green/red depending on game outcome
+2) Added a slideUp effect when the game start
+3) Added a fadeIn effect when the player wins/loses the game